Leaflet/Leaflet/plugins.md

 ### Markers & renderers

 These plugins provide new markers or news ways of converting abstract data into images in your screen.
-Leaflet users versed in GIS also known these as symbolizers.
+Leaflet users versed in GIS also know these as symbolizers.

 <table class="plugins"><tr><th>Plugin</th><th>Description</th><th>Maintainer</th></tr>
 	<tr>